 Specific information about U.S. Immigration policies and guidance pertaining to F-1 international students is published in the Seminary F-1 International Student Handbook.
-All issues related to F-1 student enrollment and maintenance of status is managed through the Office of Student Services.
-The Director of Student Services is the International Student Advisor for Gateway Seminary and the Primary Designated School Official for SEVIS.
-Please refer to the F-1 Handbook for guidance about how to maintain legal F-1 student status, and refer any questions or concerns you may have to the Director of Student Services.
-For more information, please contact intlstudents@gs.edu or (909) 687-1454.
+All issues related to F-1 student enrollment and maintenance of status is managed through the Enrollment Office.
+The Director of Enrollment is the primary International Student Advisor for Gateway Seminary and the Primary Designated School Official for SEVIS.
+Please refer to the F-1 Handbook for guidance about how to maintain legal F-1 student status, and refer any questions or concerns you may have to the Director of Enrollment.
+For more information, please contact intlstudents@gs.edu or (909) 687-1457.